brandoncc/clone_git_file/README.md

 ### Bonus

 * You can also supply the repo url or a repo subdirectory url, and that directory will be opened by your editor.
-* Setup an alias to make using the gem easy.
+* Setup an alias and/or function to make using the gem easy.
 For example, here are mine (zsh):

     ```bash
     alias cgf="TARGET_DIRECTORY=~/dev EDITOR=mvim clone_git_file $1"

+    function ogf () {
+      echo "Cloning, your editor will open when clone has completed..."
-    alias ogf="TARGET_DIRECTORY=~/dev EDITOR=mvim clone_git_file -ts $1"
+      source <(TARGET_DIRECTORY=~/dev EDITOR=mvim clone_git_file -ts $1)
+    }
     ```

     `cgf` clones, then prints a message with the location of the cloned file/directory.

     `ogf` prints the commands to open the file/directory in my editor.
 I then use `source <(...)` to pipe the printed command to `source` which runs it in my current shell.
 This fixes some weird things that happen when opening the editor in a child process, and also allows the current directory of my current shell to be changed (instead of the child process shell which will be lost when you close the editor).

-    Unfortunately `$1` doesn't get passed into the nested command, so the `source <()` usage can't be in the alias (still looking for a solution to this if anybody has one), so I used TextExpander to setup a snippet which handles that part, with the final command I run being `source <(ogf https://github.com/brandoncc/clone_git_file/blob/master/README.md)`.
+    `ogf` has to be a function so that `$1` will expand properly.
+If you use an alias instead, `$1` doesn't hold the correct value in the nested command.

 # Limitations